Type 5 To-Ku

 The Special Type 5 Launch To-Ku (特五式内火艇 トク, toku-go-shiki uchibitei To-Ku) was a Japanese prototype amphibious tank developed in 1945.
-The production of prototypes was prepared during the last days of WWII, but it did not formally start.
+The development status by the end of the Pacific War is not clearly known.

 The To-Ku was large and heavy; it boasted extensive armor protection with 50 mm of armor plate in the front hull.
 The turret was a modified version of the one used on the Type 97 Shinhoto Chi-Ha medium tank that was fitted with a Type 1 25 mm gun and a rear facing Type 97 7.7 mm machine gun.
 The front hull mounted a Type 1 47 mm tank gun and a Type 97 7.7 mm machine gun.
 The chassis was based on the Type 5 Chi-Ri medium tank and the suspension, pontoons and propulsion system were substantially the same as the Type 3 Ka-Chi.
 According to one source, a prototype was completed by the end of the war.
 According to another source, a prototype was not completed by the end of the war.